The REAL Costa Rica

 Do I need an international drivers license to drive a car in Costa Rica?

 No. An International license is not required.
-You are allowed to drive with your normal drivers license for whatever is the term of your visa.
+You are allowed to drive with your normal unexpired drivers license for whatever is the term of your visa.
 See Driving in Costa Rica or Renting a Car in Costa Rica for more information.

 TOP